 In case you haven’t heard, women shaving their faces are a thing now, and it’s gaining steam in the beauty world.
 Thanks to famous beauty influences like Huda Kattan and Kate Somerville, female facial shaving is becoming more accepted.

-Given that the skin is often exposed to harsh environmental toxins, irritants, and harmful UV rays, the top layer of the skin may appear dull, and you end up looking aged.
+Given the skin is often exposed to harsh environmental toxins, irritants, and harmful UV rays, the top layer of the skin may appear dull, and you end up looking aged.
 Dermaplaning aims to clear those damaged skin cells to make for newer ones, resulting in a radiant glow.

 WHAT IS DERMAPLANING?

-DERMAPLANING VS SHAVING
+DERMAPLANING vs SHAVING

 Want to learn more about this treatment?
-Check out our All About Dermaplaning post with 10 most common questions answered.
+Check out our All About Dermaplaning post with the 10 most common questions answered.